maddevsio/gocodelaben/step07/README.md

 ```Go
 go get github.com/stretchr/testify/assert
 ```
-We will write a test after that
+Then, we will write a test
 ```Go
 func TestStorage(t *testing.T) {
 	s := New()